 Your first draught will not be fit for consumption by people.
 That is not its purpose.
 With version 1 of the story, your main objective is to just get something down on paper.
 The overarching goal of your story should be crystal clear to you, so just sit down and write as effectively as you can in that direction.

 When writing the initial draught, resist the urge to fiddle with word choice and syntax; such details will be added later.
-Writing intoxicated refers to internalising the assurance of a person who has just finished their second bottle of chablis.
+Writing intoxicated refers to internalizing the assurance of a person who has just finished their second bottle of Chablis.
 Act as if everything you're writing is wonderful.
 If you mistype something?
 I do not care!
 Does the previous phrase make sense?
 Later, you will repair that!

 Rarely is a backstory involved.

 Short stories are a good fit for Hemingway's Iceberg Theory, which is appropriately credited to the author.
 Many things about your story can be deduced from a few deftly crafted phrases, much like the outward aspect of an iceberg, the majority of which is "under the surface."
-Your reader can consider the subtext and draw their own conclusions rather than receiving all the information at once.
+Your reader can consider the subtext and draw their conclusions rather than receiving all the information at once.
 The most well-known illustration of this is "For sale: baby shoes, never worn," a six-word narrative with a tonne of subtextually emotional implications.
 (Note: Hemingway is credited with writing that tale, but that assertion is also unsupported.)

-Don't second-guess yourself, and if your story really does require extra background information, you can always include it in the following version.
+Don't second-guess yourself, and if your story does require extra background information, you can always include it in the following version.